 Tenacious team mends man’s troubled heart

 “His heart was weakened, working at 35%,” Dr. Dehnee said.
-“He had severe leakage of the mitral valve.
+“I reviewed his echocardiogram personally, and found he had severe leakage of the mitral valve.
 We couldn’t send him to surgical repair at that time because of his congestive heart failure and blood clot in his lung.”

 “Multiple health issues combined with a weak heart muscle increased the stakes for this complex surgery,” Dr. Ciaburri said.
 “He had class four heart failure, which is the highest.
-That made the surgery riskier for him.”
+That made the surgery more risky for him.”

-Michael says he feels blessed by the care he received, adding, “If I hit the lottery, I’m going to donate a couple million to Ingalls.
+Though he remains sore from the surgery, Michael says he’s doing much better.
+He said he feels blessed by the care he received, adding, “If I hit the lottery, I’m going to donate a couple million to Ingalls.
 They saved my life.”